santokhsdg/MelanomaDetection/README.md

-# ISIC Skin Cancer Classification using Custom CNN
+# ISIC Skin Cancer Classification using Custom CNN Model
 > CNN model which can accurately detect melanoma and classify skin conditions of 9 types
 > including Melanoma.
 Melanoma accounts for 75% of skin cancer deaths.
 A solution that can evaluate images and
 > alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.